 Prerequisites: WOMS 3310.
 Open only to seniors, women's studies majors, or by permission of the department An advanced seminar on a selected women's studies topic.
 Topic will vary from year to year.
-(Also listed as GWGS 6611/6612)

 A major research project or essay, undertaken with the approval of the department under the supervision of a faculty advisor.
 The presentation of work-in-progress to a women's studies colloquium is required.